 Seasoned Chicken Breasts

-I know this seasoned chicken breast recipe is painfully easy and possibly boring for a food website.
-But I must tell you it is absolutely insanely useful to have in the freezer.
+This seasoned chicken breast recipe is painfully easy and possibly boring for a food website, but I must tell you it is insanely useful for keeping in the freezer.

 Give it a try and see if you agree!

 I like to have food on hand and available when I’m short on time.
-One of the most useful foods I can think of to have on hand is precooked and cubed seasoned chicken.
-I keep it in the freezer at all times, and when I run out it is the first thing back in the oven.
+Precooked and cubed seasoned chicken is one of the most valuable foods I can think of to keep on hand.
+I try to keep some in the freezer at all times.

 – chicken breasts ~ I use frozen ones.
 Since I live in a small town I buy in large quantities when I go shopping.